MakieOrg/Website/src/blogposts/v0.24.0/post.md

 ![WGLMakie benchmark](./images/wglmakie-benchmark.svg)

-As you can see, there are large gains from the refactor, which are especially noticeable when interacting with WGLMakie plots over a slow connection.
+Performance gains are especially noticeable when interacting with WGLMakie plots over slower network connections, where the reduced computational overhead translates directly to smoother user experiences.

-Something not entirely noticeable in the benchmark is that when using `update!`, all updates are now applied at the same time in JS.
-This avoids artifacts for larger/slower updates where previously each update would come in separate messages, creating incorrect states in-between (e.g., updating x, y, z for a heatmap/image).
+Beyond the raw performance numbers, there's an important qualitative improvement: when using `update!`, all changes are now applied simultaneously in the JavaScript runtime.
+This eliminates visual artifacts that previously occurred during larger updates, where individual changes would arrive in separate messages, creating temporarily incorrect intermediate states (such as when updating x, y, and z coordinates for a heatmap).

-We're still missing many optimizations to fully use the power of the compute graph, and the graph itself can still be optimized.
-For example, we're still converting to Observables internally quite often, since we haven't had time to update all Blocks and recipes (Axis/LineAxis/Axis3/poly/...) to use the new compute graph yet.
+Looking forward, we're still in the early stages of fully leveraging the ComputeGraph's capabilities.
+Many optimizations remain to be implemented, and the graph itself can be further optimized.
+Currently, we're still converting to Observables internally quite often, since we haven't yet updated all Blocks and recipes (Axis, LineAxis, Axis3, poly, etc.) to use the new compute graph natively.
+These conversions force immediate updates, disabling our ability to discard intermediate calculations - one of the key advantages of the new system.
-Converting graph nodes to Observables forces them to update as soon as possible, disabling the ability to discard intermediate updates.

-Any help to crowdsource this will be much appreciated, since we need to concentrate on releasing Makie 1.0 from here on.
+We welcome community contributions to help migrate these components, as our core team needs to focus on the upcoming Makie 1.0 release.

 # Breaking Changes

+The transition to ComputeGraph represents a fundamental shift in how Makie handles plot data and attributes internally.
+While we've worked hard to maintain backward compatibility where possible, some changes were unavoidable due to the architectural improvements.
+The breaking changes primarily affect advanced users who work directly with Makie's internal systems - most standard plotting workflows should continue to work unchanged.

+The most significant impacts are in three areas: custom recipe development, lighting systems, and text rendering.
+We've organized the changes by impact area to help you understand which sections are relevant to your use case.

 ## Attribute Handling in Recipes